Tet Offensive battle of Cholon and Phu Tho Racetrack

 The battle of Cholon and Phú Thọ Racetrack began during the early hours of 31 January 1968 and continued until 11 February 1968.
-The attacks by Vietcong (VC) forces were one of several major attacks around Saigon in the first days of the Tet offensive.
+The attacks by Vietcong (VC) forces were one of several major attacks around Saigon in the first days of the Tet Offensive.
 The attacks were repulsed with the VC suffering heavy losses and substantial damage to the densely populated area of Cholon.

 Background

 The 6th Binh Tan Battalion was tasked with attacking the Chí Hòa Prison in western Saigon.
 The battalion was to infiltrate the city from the west and establish a base of operations at Phú Thọ Racetrack and then launch their attack on the prison 1.5 km to the northeast.

 Security within Saigon was the responsibility of the South Vietnamese with the only US ground unit in the city being the 716th Military Police Battalion which was responsible for law enforcement duties in respect of US personnel.

-The Tết ceasefire began on 29 January, but was cancelled on 30 January after the VC/PAVN prematurely launched attacks in II Corps and II Field Force, Vietnam commander, Lieutenant general Frederick C. Weyand deployed his forces to defend Saigon.
+The Tết ceasefire began on 29 January, but was cancelled on 30 January after the VC/People's Army of Vietnam prematurely launched attacks in II Corps and II Field Force, Vietnam commander, Lieutenant general Frederick C. Weyand deployed his forces to defend Saigon.

 At 03:00 on 30 January, the 200-man 6th Binh Tan Battalion and 100 conscripted civilian porters, infiltrated the city from the west and were met by local VC guides who led them to the Phú Thọ Racetrack.
-A second set of guides who were supposed to lead the Battalion to the Chí Hòa Prison didn't turn up and eventually the Battalion commander sent 2 companies into the city to try to find the Prison while keeping his remaining 2 companies at the Racetrack.
+A second set of guides who were supposed to lead the Battalion to the Chí Hòa Prison didn't turn up and eventually the Battalion commander sent two companies into the city to try to find the Prison while keeping his remaining two companies at the Racetrack.